jackzc/TestGit/readme.txt

 test---

-creating a new baranch is queick
+icreating a new baranch is queick

+now git on dev branch